learn-co-curriculum/dsc-monte-carlo-simulations/README.md

 ## Introduction

-Monte Carlo simulations are useful approximations when solving a mathematical problem analytically is impracticle or impossible.
+Monte Carlo simulations are useful approximations when solving a mathematical problem analytically is impractical or impossible.

 ## Objectives